ScotGovAnalysis/opendatascot/CONTRIBUTING.md

 current development version header describing the changes made followed by your GitHub username, and links to relevant issue(s)/PR(s).
 * In the title of your PR, reference the GitHub issue number it relates to.
+* Keeping your changes focussed on a single issue will help minimise the time it takes to review your PR.

 ### Code of Conduct